mpv-player/mpv/DOCS/man/en/options.rst

     Particularly useful on slow terminals or broken ones which do not properly handle carriage return (i.e. \\r).

+--quvi-format=<best|default|...>
+    Video format/quality that is directly passed to libquvi (default: ``best``).
+    This is used when opening links to streaming sites like YouTube.
+The interpretation of this value is highly specific to the streaming site and the video.
+The only well defined values that work on all sites are ``best`` (best quality/highest bandwidth, default), and ``default`` (lowest quality).

+    The quvi command line tool can be used to find out which formats are supported for a given URL: ``quvi --query-formats URL``.

 --radio=<option1:option2:...>
     These options set various parameters of the radio capture module.
 For listening to radio with mpv use ``radio://<frequency>`` (if channels